rania333/tech-api/README.md

         - run npm start to run the project
         - npm run test to test app

+## SETUP DATABASE

+    - install pgAdmin
+    - in psql login with the default user 'postgres' and password 'root'
+    - create database with name 'tech_apis_db' for development and 'tech_apis_test_db' for testing
+    - run db-migrate up to create all required migrations

 ### PORT

 - backend: 3000